Celebrating the Life & Legacy of Senator John Seymour → Visit Page

-Yorba Linda, Calif. – National Community Renaissance and the City of Yorba Linda today broke ground on Oakcrest Terrace, a 69-unit apartment community combining affordability, livability and sustainability.
+Yorba Linda, Calif. – National Community Renaissance and the City of Yorba Linda today broke ground on Oakcrest Terrace, a 69-unit apartment community combining affordability, livability and durability.

 Oakcrest Terrace has been designed to meet the housing needs of four high-priority market segments: the locally employed, seniors, veterans and families.
 Access to employment opportunities – via public transit, proximity to the 91 Freeway and promotion of active transportation – is a key component of the apartment home community.